Arthur Smith (comedian): Awards

 In 2005, Smith turned down a lifetime-achievement award from the Perrier Award organisers.
 He said: "Comedians rather dislike the Perrier Awards and the public aren't interested.
 Basically, they wanted to tell me I was old and cool: well, I know that already, and anyway, my ego is bloated enough."
 In 2007, he went on to win the Panel Prize at the Edinburgh Fringe.

-In 2010, he was a Malcolm Hardee Cunning Stunt Award nominee for best publicity stunt at the Edinburgh Fringe, after declaring he would pay £100 to any journalist attending his show who would juggle fish.

 Personal life

 Smith has been a longtime resident of Du Cane Court in Balham, London, and has described himself as the "Night Mayor of Balham – I don't do days".
 In 2009, he broadcast a comedy series for BBC Radio 4 from his own home, Arthur Smith's Balham Bash.

-He is engaged to Beth Kilcoyne, a performer and screenwriter who co-wrote BBC TV series Roger & Val Have Just Got In.
+As of 2009 he was engaged to Beth Kilcoyne, a performer and screenwriter, who co-wrote the BBC TV series Roger & Val Have Just Got In.

 Smith is a socialist and a supporter of the Labour Party.

-His near-death from pancreatitis made him teetotal, an experience which he turned into a comedy monologue, Arthur Smith's Last Hangover.
-He subsequently developed type 2 diabetes but still smokes.